rhysd/actionlint/docs/checks.md

 [Playground](https://rhysd.github.io/actionlint/#eNpMjdENwyAMBf+Z4i3AAmwDxBK0BCMeVtevSJUqX5bu7LP2gGEszg2ZZyWrdgZ8Zl3i3EsTgwOWcO0JTOv0+8iS9WW+xe0u9QxcAMhF8vuu/VAlTRgwJR4xtRufekjjc5VLxj/k9+MAyUVRpDX9BgAA//8fnji8)

 Permissions of `GITHUB_TOKEN` token can be configured at workflow-level or job-level by [`permissions:` section][perm-config-doc].
-Each permission scopes have its access levels.
-The default levels are described in [the document][permissions-doc].
+Each permission scopes have their access levels.
+The default levels and available levels are described in [the document][permissions-doc].

 actionlint checks permission scopes and access levels in a workflow are correct.